InstaGraph/InstaGraph-Support/README.md

-# InstaGraph-Support
+# InstaGraph Support

-This is a public github repository to support [InstaGraph](https://instagraph.ai/) users.
+This is a public GitHub repository to support [InstaGraph](https://instagraph.ai/) users.

-If you see any bugs or issues, please report them as github issues (see the Issues page).
+If you see any bugs or issues, please report them as GitHub issues (see the [Issues page](https://github.com/snakajima/InstaGraph-Support/issues)).

-InstaGraph is currently in invitation-only "alpha" phase.
+Please note: InstaGraph is currently in an invitation-only "alpha" phase.

-If you are intested in participating in this phase, please add your e-mail address (must be a Google account because we use Google's OAuth) to the whitelist on  [instagraph.ai](https://instagraph.ai/).

-Once you receive an invitation e-mail, please log-in from the main menu (on left).
+Interested in joining the alpha phase?
+Follow these steps:

+- Ensure you have a Google account as we use Google OAuth for authentication.
-If you happened to register non-Google email address, please add one of your Google account address to the whitelist.
+- Visit [instagraph.ai](https://instagraph.ai/) and add your Google account email to the whitelist.

+Received your invitation?
+Great!
+You can log in via the main menu on the left side of [the homepage](https://instagraph.ai/).

+Registered with a non-Google email?
+No worries, just add a Google email address to the whitelist as well.

+Thank you for your interest in InstaGraph!